 In the first semester each senior selects a book, a question, and a faculty advisor.
 The student and advisor meet periodically in the first semester to discuss the book and define the project.
 In the first four weeks of the second semester, senior classes are suspended for essay writing.
 Each completed essay is assigned to a committee of three tutors, who examine the student on the essay in a one-hour, public conversation.
 Submission of a satisfactory senior essay and completion of the oral are conditions for receiving the degree.

 Learn more about the essay writing process and oral examination for seniors, and read about the student who wrote a prize-winning essay on “The Probability Function in Quantum Mechanics: A Formal Cause Beyond Space and Time.”

-Read what students in the Class of 2017 wrote about for their senior essays.
+Read what students wrote about for their senior essays.

 “Despite its vast dramatic territory, Wagner’s Der Ring des Nibelungen is largely focused on a single character: Wotan, the chief god of oaths and contracts.
 Without attempting to account for the entire work, I wanted to examine Wotan as Wagner initially presents him.
 This meant narrowing my essay to the first two operas: Das Rheingold and Die Walküre.
 I discovered that despite its heavy-handed political allusions, Wagner’s work is ultimately focused on the question of Wotan’s will.
 What is Wotan’s will?
 And what does it mean for the will to exist at all?
 My resulting work was a surprising revelation of both the significance of the will and Wagner’s creative genius. ”